 Glazed walls mean a lack of space for fitted furniture and even basics such as electrical sockets (which may need to be positioned in the floor instead).
 So, consider going part-glazed if that will make your new room more practical.
 Just ensure you position the glazed sides overlooking the best views of the garden.

-'If your glass extension is part of a kitchen remodel, make sure the units are positioned in the centre, as you won’t be able to place them against a glass wall.
-Using glass as a feature can be a great addition to a period property, and in a 1970s-style home, a framed glass extension can work well with the expansive sections of glazing in the existing building.'
+'If your glass extension is part of a kitchen remodel, make sure the units are positioned in the center, as you won’t be able to place them against a glass wall.
+Using glass as a feature can be a great addition to a period property, and in a 1970s-style home, a framed glass extension can work well with the expansive sections of glazing in the existing building.' says Melanie.

 3. Consider framing options – or an unframed look

 'Although the major element of your extension is glass, there are still plenty of design options.
 The expanses of glass will probably sit in some kind of frame, and it is likely that you will want this to be as thin in profile as possible.
 Powder-coated aluminum is often chosen where the paint color is applied in the factory, giving a wide range of shades.

 'The glazing can have different coatings that will affect the look of the glass extension, from transparent to reflective,' says Alan Cronshaw.

 'Whether the glazed panels are fixed, bi-fold, or slide open, will also have an impact on the frames and how the completed glass extension appears.'

 4. Opt for glazed doors that open right out

 The beauty of a glazed extension is that it can look open to the elements when the doors are closed but really be truly open to the elements when they're open – so choose doors that fold, slide or pivot to create a wide, open expanse that helps you merge the indoors with the garden.